ayrtonm/freebsd-kpi-rs/docs/getting_started.md

 ## Dynamic memory allocation

 Since `alloc` can't be used the KPI crate provides minimal versions of `Vec`, `Box` and `Arc`.
-Their APIs loosely mirror the standard rust versions, but differ to provide more finer control over memory management and simplify FFI interop with existing C code.
+Their APIs loosely mirror the standard rust versions, but differ to provide finer control over memory management and simplify FFI interop with existing C code.
 In particular `Vec` will never allocate more capacity than explicitly requested.